brandtkeller/dev-env/README.md

 ## Intent
 Containerized development tooling that can integrate with a minimal amount of host-installed dependencies.
 For instance, the `dev-container` workflow for vscode integrating and handling git credentials is a nice mechanism for not needing to copy credentials into the container or multiple places.

+## Comfort in Discomfort
+In order to continue to iterate on this idea - I want to perform a nuke of any existing containers on a periodic basis (weekly minimum).
+For my compose-managed environments (remote-ssh) I'll want to `docker compose down dev-container`.
+Once done a `docker image prune -af` should remove all remaining images.

 ## Requirements
 1. Replicate everyday development tooling to a container
 2. amd64 and arm64 support for the primary development container